AnthonyKDaniels/Portfolio/README.md

-Anthony Daniels | Telecommunications Implementation | Data Science Enthusiast
+Anthony Daniels | Telecommunications and IT Implementation and Management | Data Science Enthusiast
 ---